jkidd252/QuantumComputing_2025/README.md

 The various main files listed above have dependencies on other files given in this repository.
 It is recomended to download all the files within this repository before executing a main file, where each file must be contained within the same directory for proper execution of the code.

 Each main file features a number of parameters that can be changed, for instance to change the number of qubits being input to the QFT, these are clearly highlighted in each file.
 The parameters currently set are those used to produce the various figures and results stated in our report.
+Each function used is docstringed and supports the python 'help()' command, these can be used to trouble shoot issues with the code.

 Each file can be run from the command line using the following command (this is standard execution of a python file, it is included here only for completeness).
 ```bash